-- Connections between math and real life
+- Connections between math and real life.

 This process details the skills related to the transmission of mathematical information, whether it is sending or receiving information.
 There are up to five ways of communicating or representing a concept.

 These are the four fundamental processes.
 Skills or sub-competencies can be broken down and specified within each process, as some official curricula do.
 These skills, shown in the infographics above, are useful to better understand the processes, but in our classroom experience, they are too detailed to assess one by one.
 They add complexity to the assessment that is difficult to manage in a classroom with more than 25 students.
-Therefore, we believe that it is better to focus our efforts and the limited time we have available on assessing in depth on these four general processes, which must be mastered and related to specific content, which must also be assessed.
+Therefore, we believe that it is better to focus our efforts and the limited time we have available on assessing in depth these four general processes, which must be mastered and related to specific content, which must also be assessed.

 What we can assess with respect to problem solving, for example, is whether the student is able to be thorough and find all solutions in an activity involving additive thinking in the 1-20 range.
 It makes no sense to separate the processes from the content, because they are almost always a necessary condition.
-The opposite must be done, as was in fact the case in more traditional approaches, it is possible: we can assess the degree of acquisition of a content independently of the processes involved.
+The opposite must be done, as was in fact the case in more traditional approaches.
+It is possible, we can assess the degree of acquisition of a content independently of the processes involved.
 A good example of this is the progress reports generated by our app, with details of the acquisition of content, alerts on the shortcomings of each student and recommendations to adapt the teaching task accordingly.

 Finally, there is a third component in the learning of mathematics (and, in fact, of any subject) that has been addressed by authors such as Boaler (2020) or Johnson (2022) and that must also be taken into account: socioemotional skills.
 Attitudes such as initiative, perseverance, acceptance of mistakes or the ability to cooperate, among others, are essential in mathematical activity, they must be worked on in the classroom and they must be assessed.
 In fact, a socioemotional problem can cause basic impediments that make it impossible to learn content or processes.
 For this reason, we must be very attentive to this third layer and keep in mind that, sometimes, learning difficulties are not conceptual or competency-based, but are of an emotional nature.

 The most important thing of all, in short, is that we are clear about what we want to assess in our students and that we act in a coherent manner.
 In the end, the decisions we make, no matter how well-founded, will always be biased by our vision.
 Let’s take the pressure off: assessing is essentially a subjective task, which depends on both the observer and the observed.
-Not even such standardized tests as the PAU are objective: the choice of which questions appear on the test is subjective; the scoring and weighting of each question is subjective; even the grading is subjective because, it depends on each examiner and the moment they correct it in (anyone who has been face to face with a pile of ungraded exams knows that the first one won’t be graded in the same way as the last one), etc. Be careful!
+Not even particularly standardized tests such as university entrance exams are objective: the choice of which questions appear on the test is subjective; the scoring and weighting of each question is subjective; even the grading is subjective because, it depends on each examiner and the moment they correct it in (anyone who has been face to face with a pile of ungraded exams knows that the first one won’t be graded in the same way as the last one), etc. Be careful!
 Admitting this subjectivity should help teachers who suffer if they are not being sufficiently objective (it is impossible!), but in no case does it imply that we can assess at random or detract from the value of finding evidence to support our impressions, quite the contrary, it is the teachers, the experts in the field, who can choose how to collect evidence in the best way at any given time and decide what is best for each student to promote their progress.